 The most popular hatch on the Williamson occurs from mid-June to mid-July, depending on water flows and seasonal temperatures.

-This hatch is called the Hex hatch, which is an incredibly rare hatch in the Pacific Northwest that consists of large mayflies that hatch from sunset to just after dark.
+The hatch is called the Hex hatch; an incredibly rare hatch in the Pacific Northwest which consists of large mayflies that hatch primarily from sunset to just after dark.

 Hex – or Hexagenia – hatches are more common in the Midwest, and the Hex hatch on the Williamson is the only major Hex hatch in the state.

-Fishing the Hex hatch on the Williamson is a once-in-a-lifetime opportunity to catch monstrous trout, in the dark, on dry flies.
+Fishing this hatch on the Williamson is a once-in-a-lifetime opportunity to catch monstrous trout, in the near-dark, on dry flies.
 It’s truly a magical experience, and the Hex hatch is without a doubt the most popular hatch to fish on the Williamson.

 If you’re heading to the Wiliamson and you don’t fly fish, there’s no need to worry.
 Spinners work very well here and serve a similar function to the streamers and leeches that are popular with fly fishermen.